ayudadigital/huelladigital-backend/backend/README.md

 From now, no more warnings should be displayed in the `Project` window.

-⚠️ **Before running the the backend locally or launch the tests, the docker-compose file under backend/docker/local directory must be up to provide the database/localstack dependencies**
+⚠️ **Before running the the backend locally, the docker-compose file under backend/docker/local directory must be up to provide the database/localstack dependencies**

-You can up with the IDE or from terminal with `docker-compose up -d` but you must be in the directory of docker-compose file.
+You can run the docker compose file from the IDE or from the terminal with `docker-compose up -d` but you must be in the directory of docker-compose file.

 ## Build the project